-Try a ride of circular train in Yangon
+Try a ride of the circular train in Yangon

 The Yangon Circular Train departs from Yangon Central Railway Station from 8:30 am, which departs every 45 minutes to 1 hour, from platforms 6 and 7.
-It will be a great experience to try, since you cannot find anywhere else in Myanmar.
+It will be a great experience to try since you cannot find it anywhere else in Myanmar.

 Ticket price: 200 - 500 Kyats (20 - 60 US cents).
 Passports are required to buy the ticket.

 It is true that if you want to know more about a new place, just go to visit the local market.
-Meanwhile, if you want to know about the Yangon, just go to visit Bogyoke Aung San Market, which is known as Scott Market.
-The market sells almost everything from Burmese handicraft, jewellery to medicine, clothing, foodstuffs… It is also known as black market where you can change all kinds of money.
+Meanwhile, if you want to know about Yangon, just go to visit Bogyoke Aung San Market, which is known as Scott Market.
+The market sells almost everything from Burmese handicrafts, jewelry to medicine, clothing, foodstuffs… It is also known as a black market where you can change all kinds of money.
 If you are a foodaholic, this market is definitely a must-visit.
-People can find best-noodle in Myanmar here.
-And if you are more adventurous, do not forget to try the flavour of boiled and fried pig organs (intestines, tongue, ears, etc.) and then toss in fiery chilli sauce.
-Share with your friends at home the felling when you taste it.
-They may also want to try and do not forget to buy gift for them from here.
+People can find the best noodles in Myanmar here.
+And if you are more adventurous, do not forget to try the flavor of boiled and fried pig organs (intestines, tongue, ears, etc.) and then toss in fiery chili sauce.
+Share with your friends at home the feeling when you taste it.
+They may also want to try and do not forget to buy gifts for them from here.

 Opening hours: 9 am – 5 pm daily

-You may find Chinatown in almost countries you have visited, but Chinatown in Yangon offers you many distinctive experiences.
+You may find Chinatown in most countries you have visited, but Chinatown in Yangon offers you many distinctive experiences.
 Like Chinatown in others countries, this is one of the busiest areas in the city.
 It opens all day and night time, but it is best to visit after 5 pm when the street is filled with tasty food.
 The 24th through 18th street is famous for food.
-Specially, the 20th street is known for its Chinese cuisine like rice congee and grilled pork skewers while 19th street is known as the barbecue street, a side road that’s lined with Chinese restaurants that have glass cabinets full of all things skewered, ready to be chosen and barbecued up.
+Especially, 20th street is known for its Chinese cuisines like rice congee and grilled pork skewers while 19th street is known as barbecue street, a side road that’s lined with Chinese restaurants that have glass cabinets full of all things skewered, ready to be chosen and barbecued up.
 Coming to Chinatown, you will get the most interesting thing to do in Yangon.

 Yangon Chinatown on Lunar New Year Day

-For those who are interested in learning the culture of Myanmar, the National Museum of Myanmar should be in your to-go lists.
-This is the main museum of Burmese art, history and culture in Myanmar.
-It boasts an extensive collection of ancient artefacts, inscriptions and artwork.
-Visiting this museum enlightens one with greater knowledges and understandings of beautiful the Myanmar nation and its people.
+For those who are interested in learning the culture of Myanmar, the National Museum of Myanmar should be on your to-do lists.
+This is the main museum of Burmese art, history, and culture in Myanmar.
+It boasts an extensive collection of ancient artifacts, inscriptions, and artwork.
+Visiting this museum enlightens one with greater knowledge and understandings of beautiful the Myanmar nation and its people.